1994–1996 United States broadcast television realignment: Fox launches and pursues the NFL

+Fox largely catered to the 18–34 demographic with younger-skewing shows and an "irreverent, sometimes sophomoric" style typified by Married... with Children and The Simpsons, the latter the network's first definitive hit.
+Emphasis was given to Black audiences with shows like The Sinbad Show, Martin, Living Single and New York Undercover.
+Sketch comedy series In Living Color gained national attention for broadcasting a live episode against the Super Bowl XXVI halftime show that was a ratings success.
+The debut season of teen-oriented Beverly Hills, 90210 had a controversial storyline centering around the loss of a character's virginity, unprecedented in network television.
+Fox expanded their prime time schedule incrementally, resulting in the network programming seven nights a week by the 1993–94 season.
+Entering that season, Fox heavily promoted The Adventures of Brisco County, Jr. intending for it to be their next hit show, but the show that followed it on Friday night, The X-Files, became a sleeper hit instead.
+Fox's reputation by 1993 was still largely limited to hits like The Simpsons along with a string of failed shows that attained similar levels of notoriety.
+The network attempted to re-enter late night with The Chevy Chase Show but was cancelled after six weeks amid negative reviews and dismal ratings.

 Securing the NFC rights

 In 1993, six years after Fox's failed MNF bid, the NFL opened up negotiations for all broadcast contracts, including the NFC and AFC rights.
 At the same time, Dallas Cowboys owner Jerry Jones and Denver Broncos owner Pat Bowlen asserted control over the NFL's broadcasting committee, usurping Cleveland Browns owner Art Modell, who had been a long-time ally of CBS.
 Murdoch privately called Jones and declared his intent to bid, saying, "Jerry, I think I was a stalking horse last time (in 1990).
 I'm not going to do that and be just a stalking horse."
 When negotiations began on December 7, Murdoch presented to the broadcasting committee a sizzle reel by Sky Sports president David Hill proposing Fox could produce NFL games similarly to Sky's soccer coverage, with emphasis on more cameras and in-game natural sounds, and have the network market the league year-round.
 Jones later said, "I was just mesmerized by their imaginative thinking.
 They were changing the presentation of the game."

 It'll be first class.
 We want to make the NFL look better than what we've seen.
 We have the crown jewel of all sports.